 Virtual Reality, this promising futuristic technology, is finally here.
-VR is a fascinating way to put you somewhere else through the power of technology.
+Wireless VR is a fascinating way to put you somewhere else through the power of technology.
 Once putting the VR goggles on your head, you are transformed to a realistic and immersive simulation environment.

 You find yourself in a whole new world, but you are still tethered, hooked, cabled, wired, to the PC or game console that generates all this great environment for your goggles.